google/knative-gcp/docs/examples/pullsubscription/README.md

 ## What's next

+1. For more details on Cloud Pub/Sub formats refer to the [Subscriber overview guide](https://cloud.google.com/pubsub/docs/subscriber).
-1. For a higher-level construct to interact with Cloud Pub/Sub, see the [PubSub example](../../examples/cloudpubsubsource/README.md).
+1. For a higher-level construct to interact with Cloud Pub/Sub that sends Push-compatible format events, see the [PubSub example](../../examples/cloudpubsubsource/README.md).
 1. For integrating with Cloud Storage see the [Storage example](../../examples/cloudstoragesource/README.md).
 1. For integrating with Cloud Scheduler see the [Scheduler example](../../examples/cloudschedulersource/README.md).
 1. For integrating with Cloud Audit Logs see the [Cloud Audit Logs example](../../examples/cloudauditlogssource/README.md).